 The process of “greening” a building simply means that the roof or wall of the building is covered by vegetation.
 The outer part of the building is protected by a membrane between the structure and the growth, so it would not corrode the building in any way.

 “Greening” a building provides an environmental benefit, but also a psychological benefit to the people working or living in the building by creating a sense of calm and peacefulness.
 A green roof not only looks appealing from afar but it can also be a quiet and restful place to escape to in the middle of the day.
 Similarly, green walls use the same principles are green roofs so that buildings can have green walls on their exterior.

-#4 Don’t use pesticides/fertilizers and rethink lawns
+#4 Don’t use pesticides or fertilizers and rethink lawns

 The reason is that chemical fertilizers and pesticides have a “scorched-earth” policy when it comes to killing off bugs.
 They don’t discriminate when it comes to the good bugs and bad bugs, they kill ALL the bugs.